ckilroy/RailsLite/README.md

 #Rails Lite

-Recreates some of the basic functionality of Rails.
+Uses Ruby meta-programming abilities to recreate some of the basic functionality of Rails.

 ##Technologies Used: